energywebfoundation/origin/docs/certificate-guides/blockchain-inbox.md

 The Blockchain Inbox interface shows all certificates for your organization’s devices that are currently in your Organization’s Blockchain Inbox.
 This inbox is associated with your [Organization's Blockchain Account Address](../user-guide-reg-onboarding.md#organization's-blockchain-account-address).

-When the issuing body approves a certificate request, the certificate is first deposited into the Blockchain Inbox.
  Certificates in this inbox are not active on the exchange.
 Certificates must be in the Blockchain Inbox in order to be:

 1. Deposited onto the exchange (at which point they are in the custody of the platform administrator and can be posted for sale)
 2. Retired for sustainability reporting